-This means that the double-bubble roof and a canopy-style glasshouse dominate the front of the P12.
-This eight-page magazine feature provides numerous details about the 800bhp McLaren supercar, codenamed P12.
+This means that a double-bubble roof and a canopy-style glasshouse dominate the front of the McLaren P12.
+This eight-page magazine feature provides numerous details about the 800-bhp McLaren supercar, codenamed P12.